barryclark/jekyll-now/_posts/2017-11-20-RealEstateAmesIA.md

 layout: post
 title: Real Estate AmesIA
 ---
-This is a study trying to predict the price of the real Estate in Ames IA and the type of transaction that takes place?
+This is a study trying to predict the price of the real Estate in Ames IA (regression model) and the type of transaction that takes place normal or Abnormal (classification model).
+As a human being, you must admit that at some point in your life you thought you knew about something more than you actually did.
+Don't be ashamed because, amongst other things, we walk  around this world carrying a backpack full of assumptions and this is usuful most of the times but not always.
+So, let's try to take some weight out of this bag and figure out what are these things that really  matter in the real estate.
+Ready to find out?

 ## This is a brief description of this project.
   1. Dataset contains over 2000 real estate transactions that took place in Ames, IA in between 2006 and 2010.